 You can attend the course even if you are not applying for the Italian citizenship.

 If you already speak Italian, you will be required to have an assessment.

 Please contact us at email@example.com to get the schedule for advanced courses and book an assessment.

-Courses started on 2019/05/07.
+Courses start on 2019/09/02.
 Please note that we don’t accept enrolments after the second lesson.
-Next term will start in September 2019.
+Next term will start in February 2020.